PatrickRutledge/bill_of_lading_automation/AZURE_CONFIGURATION_GUIDE.md

 # Azure Function App Configuration Guide

+## Overview
+This guide helps you configure the Azure Function App environment variables for the Bill of Lading automation system.
+These settings are already configured in the production environment but this guide serves as documentation.

+## Important Security Notes

+⚠️ **NEVER COMMIT ACTUAL CREDENTIALS TO GIT**

+- This guide shows placeholder values only
+- Actual credentials are stored securely in Azure environment variables
+- Production environment variables are already configured
+- For new deployments, replace placeholder values with your actual credentials

+## Current Production Status

+✅ **CONFIGURED AND RUNNING**

+The production Azure Function App is currently configured and running:
+- Function App: `bol-processor-func`
+- Schedule: Daily at 9 AM UTC (`"0 0 9 * * *"`)
+- All environment variables are properly set
+- Database connection and processing confirmed working

 ## Step 1: Access Azure Portal
 1. Go to https://portal.azure.com
-2. Sign in with your account: pat@burnfiddlestick.onmicrosoft.com
+2. Sign in with your Azure account

 ## Step 2: Navigate to Your Function App
-1. In the search bar, type "emailpdf-2-sql"
+1. In the search bar, type your Function App name (e.g., "bol-processor-func")
-2. Click on your Function App: "emailpdf-2-sql"
+2. Click on your Function App

 ## Step 3: Configure Application Settings
 1. In the left menu, click "Configuration"